LakhanaSolutions/scroll-flutter/docs/icons.md

-# Siraaj App Icons
+# Scroll App Icons

-This document lists all icons used in the Siraaj Flutter app for creating custom SVG replacements.
+This document lists all icons used in the Scroll Flutter app for creating custom SVG replacements.

 ## Navigation Icons